open-webrtc-toolkit/owt-server-p2p/README.md

 ### SSL/TLS
 The default plain port is 8095, and the default secure port is 8096.
 These default values can be modified in the file `config.json`.

-Connecting server with secure socket.io connections are recommended.
+Connecting server with secure socket.io connections is recommended.
 The default certificate is stored in `cert` directory with two files: `cert.pem` and `key.pem`.
-Please replace them with a trusted one applied from a trusted CA.
+Please replace them with  trusted ones applied from a trusted CA.

 ### Launch the server
-Run the following commands to launch the server:
+Run the following command to launch the server:

 ```
 node peerserver.js